toolleeo/cli-apps/README.md

 Tools to search text within files and perform operations on it, such as text replacement; alternatives to `sed`.

 * [amber](https://github.com/dalance/amber) - Code search / replace tool.
+* [Rep](https://github.com/robenkleene/rep-grep) - Rep is a command-line utility that takes grep-formatted lines via standard input, and performs a find-and-replace on them.
 * [repgrep](https://github.com/acheronfail/repgrep) - A replacer that uses ripgrep for finding and provides an interactive interface to replace the text.
 * [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI a possible replacement for sed.
 * [srgn](https://github.com/alexpovel/srgn) - A code surgeon for precise text and code transplantation.
 A marriage of `tr`/`sed`, `rg` and `tree-sitter`.